June

 libertai.jpg

-The festival is a fun, informal series of events – tastings, food and wine matchings, talks by visiting winemakers, celebrating nearly a century and a half of this small but very well formed wine merchant.
-Certainly worth checking out if you enjoy good wines.
+The festival is a fun, informal series of events based on the best epicurean fare that Orkney has to offer– tastings, food and wine matching, talks by visiting winemakers, celebrating nearly a century and a half of this small but very well formed wine and cheese merchant.
+Certainly worth checking out if you enjoy good wines and great food.

 seapinks.jpg

-The prestigious and international St Magnus Festival (June 20th to 25th) draws the month to a close.
+The prestigious and international St Magnus Festival June 20th -27thth (2013) draws the month to a close.
 The St Magnus Festival is the annual midsummer celebration of the musical arts, which is renowned for its premieres and atmospheric presentations.

-Recently the direction of the festival has been moving toward a more inclusive arts and cultural event adding the related Magfest to the intinery, keeping the highbrow but extending into more popular culture with the use of the Spiegletent, an amazing venue for more earthy entertainment.
+Recently the direction of the festival has been moving toward a more inclusive arts and cultural event adding the related Magfest to the itinerary, keeping the highbrow but extending into more contemporary culture.

 It seems from the outside at least that this is a very good move, bringing more vitality and life in general to the Festival.